jcornaz/kwik/docs/write-tests.rst

 Customize generated values
 --------------------------

-To have good property tests we have to pass good inputs.
+Random input is good.
+But sometimes, we need to constraint the range of possible inputs.

 That's why the function ``forAll`` accepts *generators*, and all built-in *generators* can be configured.